NaluKit/nalu/etc/wiki/14 Controller & Component.md

 ## Caching
 Nalu provides a caching mechanism.
 This allows to store a controller/component for a route.
 Next the route will be used, Nalu restores the cached controller/component instead of creating a new controller and component.

 To tell Nalu to cache a controller/component, use the `router.storeInCache(this)`-command inside the controller.
 Now, caching for this route is active.
 To stop caching, call `router.removeFromCache(this)`.
-To remove everyt a hash, so, that it can be used with anchors.

 You can also cache composites.